kaizen-ai/kaizenflow/README.md

 - This flow is designed to make our projects portable across
     - platforms (e.g., macOS, Linux)
-    - different installation of OSes (e.g., GP's laptop vs Paul's laptop) with all the peculiar way we install and manage servers and laptops
+    - different installation of OSes (e.g., GP's laptop vs Paul's laptop) with all the peculiar ways we install and manage servers and laptops
     - different versions of conda
     - different versions of python 3.x
     - different versions of python packages